flare-foundation/flare-tx-sdk/README.md

 ```
 The object of type `AfterTxSubmission` contains the properties:
 - `txType` the [code](src/network/txtype.ts) of the transaction type;
-- `txId` the id of the sumitted transaction in the hexadecimal encoding.
+- `txId` the id of the submitted transaction in the hexadecimal encoding.

 Normally, the callback should return `true`, which signals that the confirmation of the transaction on the network is to be awaited before proceeding.
 If it returns `false`, the confirmation is not awaited.